This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 When should you start planting for a fall harvest?

-Start planting about 6-8 weeks before your first frost.
+Most vegetables need planting 6-8 weeks before your first expected frost date to mature properly.

 What can I put in my Garden in the fall?